 Selection is based on ACT or SAT score, educational background, prior healthcare experience and personal interview.
 A point system is utilized to rank prospective students with the top 13 highest scoring applicants entering the program; the next 3 are chosen as alternates (as an alternate, you may be invited to join that cohort if a seat opens (up to one week after school begins).
+In case of tie score, the program director makes the ultimate decision.
 The remaining applicants are encouraged to reapply the following year.